janeesa-john/python-basics-journey/README.md

 * Day 40 ✅ Added notes on pass, break, and continue statements
 * Day 41 ✅ Added notes on enumerate() function in Python
 * Day 42 ✅ Added notes on Python list methods
+* Day 43 ✅ Added notes on list slicing in Python

 ---